Pyromania: fascination with fire

 What are the characteristics of Pyromania?

-The condition has certain distinct features that set it apart from arson.
-The most prominent characteristics of pyromania are listed below.
+The characteristics of pyromania include distinct features that set it apart from arson.
+The most common characteristics of pyromania are listed below.

-- The absence of a reasonable motive to commit the act: An individual with pyromania does not engage in fire-setting behaviors for financial gain, revenge, anger, or political expression.
+• The absence of a reasonable motive to commit the act: An individual with pyromania does not engage in fire-setting behaviors for financial gain, revenge, anger, or political expression, according to chapter 20 of the book Functional Analysis in Clinical Treatment (Second Edition) published by the Academic Press.
 Someone who has done fire setting to conceal criminal activity or in response to signs of psychosis would also not be diagnosed with pyromania.
 This is because the disorder is strictly a result of uncontrolled impulses and powerful feelings to act on these urges.

 Other known characteristics of pyromania include: